Lankyexchange Review (TheGlobalTradeFX24.com is a SCAM!)

 ZenGo Wallet Banner

 They offer investment plans with a guarantee of stable income and 24/7 support.
-However, based on the information provided it is difficult to verify the validity of these claims and the company could potentially be a scam.
+However, based on the information provided, verifying the validity of these claims is complex, and the company could be a scam.

-They write that “Lankyexchange is a fairly significant player in the modern cryptocurrency investment market” and that they “the company developed an international investment platform to optimize the process of working with many users around the world” in 2018.
+They write that “Lankyexchange is a fairly significant player in the modern cryptocurrency investment market” and that “the company developed an international investment platform to optimize the process of working with many users worldwide” in 2018.

 However, as we have seen, the domain theglobaltradefx24.com was registered in 2022.